-Suppose that lenders make the following offers, depending on the quality of the index.
-If the index is high quality, they offer a contract that calls for the borrower to repay 8/3 dollars if the realization of the index indicates the good state and nothing otherwise.
-If the index is low quality, they offer a contract that calls for the borrower to repay 1 dollar regardless of the realization of the index.
+Suppose that the lenders make the following offers, depending on the quality of the index.
+If the index is high quality, then they offer a contract that calls for the borrower to repay 8/3 dollars if the realization of the index indicates the good state and nothing otherwise.
+If the index is low quality, then they offer a contract that calls for the borrower to repay 1 dollar regardless of the realization of the index.
 These offers constitute what we call a full-information optimal contracts equilibrium.
-To see why they can constitute an equilibrium, note that all lenders are earning weakly positive profits and could not possibly earn more by making different offers.
-Moreover, given that all lenders have common information, the borrower can perfectly infer the quality of the index by observing the contract that the lenders offer.
-In other words, it is not possible for a single lender to convince the borrower the index is high quality if all the other lenders offer a non-contingent contract.
-This same intuition carries over to the second type of equilibrium we describe above.
+To see why they can arise in an equilibrium, note that all lenders are earning weakly positive profits and they could not possibly earn more by making different offers.
+Moreover, given that all lenders have common information, the borrower can perfectly infer the quality of the index by observing the contracts that the lenders offer.
+In other words, it is not possible for a single lender to convince the borrower that the index is high quality if all of the other lenders offer a non-contingent contract.
+This same intuition carries over to the second type of equilibrium we describe: the non-contingent contracts equilibrium.

-Now suppose that all lenders offer a contract that calls for the borrower to repay 1 dollar regardless of whether the index is high-quality or low-quality.
+Now suppose that all lenders offer a contract that calls for the borrower to repay 1 dollar, regardless of whether the index is high-quality or low-quality.
 These offers constitute what we call the non-contingent-contracts equilibrium.
 Can a single lender gain by deviating and offering the best contingent-contract?
-Again the answer is no. If a single lender deviates by offering a contingent contract, then she will have to charge a premium for it to at least break even.
-In the case of the best contingent contract, that premium is 1/6, or the difference between the net present value of the payment (4/3) and the amount financed (1).
-If the index is low quality, this premium is pure profit because in that case, the realization of the index.
-As a result, the lender would be at least as willing to make such an offer given a low quality index as given a high quality one, and as such, standard belief refinements imply that the borrower can believe that the index is low quality after observing this deviation.
-Given these beliefs, the borrower is strictly better off accepting one of the offers of a non-contingent contract.
-The failure of the agents to share risk in this case is closely related to the classic lemons market breakdown of Akerlof [1970].
+Again, the answer is no. If a single lender deviates by offering a contingent contract, then she will have to charge a premium for it to at least break even.
+By premium, we mean that the contract calls for the borrower to repay an amount that in expectation exceeds the amount financed.
+In the case of the best contingent contract, the expected repayment of the borrower is 4/3; that is, 8/3 (the repayment if the index is in a good state) times 1/2 (the probability that the index is in a good state), while the amount financed is 1, so that premium is 1/3.
+If the index is low quality, then the lenders are risk-neutral with respect to the index and the premium is pure profit.
+If the index is high quality, then the premium is compensation for risk and leaves the lenders with zero net present value.
+Consequently, the lender would be at least as willing to make this offer given a low quality index as when given a high quality index.
+As such, standard belief refinements imply that the borrower can believe that the index is low quality after observing this deviation.
+Given these beliefs, the borrower is strictly better off when accepting one of the offers of a non-contingent contract.
+The failure of the agents to share risk in this case is closely related to the classic lemons market breakdown of Akerlof (1970).

-Two elements are essential to the existence of the non-contingent contracts equilibrium in the simple example above.
-First, the lenders are risk averse with respect to expected payoffs across external states, and second, the borrowers are even more risk averse, meaning that it is efficient for the lender to insure the borrower.
+Two elements are essential to the existence of the non-contingent contracts equilibrium in this simple example.
+First, the lenders are risk averse with respect to expected payoffs across external states; and second, the borrowers are even more risk averse, meaning that it is efficient for the lender to insure the borrower.
 The first element means that deviating from the non-contingent contracts equilibrium requires that a lender charge a premium for a contingent contract, which makes such a deviation more attractive when the index is low quality.
-We discuss the example and these two key conditions in section §2.
+We discuss this example and these two key conditions in section §I.